 What I love:

-3. REI convertible pants like these
+REI offers petite convertible pants like these.

 Tip: These pants have a more relaxed fit than the Columbia pants above, with a customizable "button" waistband.